Guideline 12.5 – Management after Return of Spontaneous Circulation (ROSC)

 Cessation of Cardiopulmonary Resuscitation

-The decision to cease CPR should be based on a combination of factors including, but not limited to, the pre-arrest status, duration of arrest, response to resuscitation, remediable factors, duration and quality of resuscitation, likely outcome, opinions of experienced personnel, desires of parents and ready availability of extracorporeal life support for in-hospital arrest.
+The decision to stop resuscitation efforts in paediatric patients after cardiac arrest is challenging.
+It should be based on a combination of factors including, but not limited to, the pre-arrest status, duration of arrest, response to resuscitation, remediable factors, opinions of experienced personnel and wishes of parents/carers.

-Although there are no highly reliable means of determining outcome, available scientific studies5,6 have shown that, in the absence of reversible causes, prolonged resuscitative efforts for children are unlikely to be successful.
-Severe hypothermia may confound a diagnosis of cardiac arrest.
-If feasible, a child with OHCA should be transported to hospital if there has been any ROSC during resuscitation.
+Although there are no highly reliable means of determining outcome, in the absence of reversible causes, prolonged resuscitative efforts for children are unlikely to be successful.

-The EIT Taskforce performed a systematic review on debriefing of resuscitation performance as part of the ILCOR 2020 CoSTR process.17 The review was limited by high inconsistency (heterogeneity) across studies, reflecting variation in instructional design, provider type, and outcome measures.
-The review did not identify any undesirable effects (eg. emotional trauma) related to debriefing after cardiac arrest in the reviewed studies and concluded that the reported positive effects outweigh any possible undesirable effects.
-However, defusing emotions of rescuers after stressful or traumatic events has to be taken into account when assessing any potential risks related to debriefing.
-While the certainty of evidence is very low, the associated costs to implement debriefing are likely to be low in many institutions.
-The review also considered the high likelihood that this type of intervention is both acceptable to stakeholders (because of potential benefits such as improved teamwork, improved communication, or identification of latent safety threats) and feasible in most institutions.
+The Education, Implementation and Teams (EIT) Taskforce performed a systematic review on debriefing of resuscitation performance as part of the ILCOR 2025 CoSTR process.48 The review was limited by high inconsistency (heterogeneity) across studies, reflecting variation in instructional design, provider type, and outcome measures.
+Performance of post-event debriefing was either associated with no effect or with improved outcome (favourable neurological outcome, survival to discharge, ROSC, chest compression depth, chest compression rate, chest compression fraction, adherence to guidelines).
+The review did not identify any undesirable effects (e.g. emotional trauma) related to debriefing after cardiac arrest in the reviewed studies and concluded that the reported positive effects outweigh any possible undesirable effects.
+The review also considered the high likelihood that this type of intervention is both acceptable to staff; with potential benefits such as improved teamwork, improved communication, or identification of latent safety threats.

 References